 The board believes that risk oversight stretches beyond any one committee.
-As a result, the board has diversified its risk oversight responsibilities across its membership, housing categories of risk oversight within standing board committees by topic and forming ad hoc committees to manage and oversee certain specific risks as needed, which helps to focus committee members on specific risk areas and to funnel risk categories to the committee committee members best-suited to oversee them.
+As a result, the board has diversified its risk oversight responsibilities across its membership, housing categories of risk oversight within standing board committees by topic and forming ad hoc committees to manage and oversee certain specific risks as needed, which helps to focus committee members on specific risk areas and to funnel risk categories to the committees and committee members best-suited to oversee them.
 For example, the responsibilities of the board's Safety, Sustainability and Technology Committee include oversight of a variety of sustainability matters, including climate change, human rights developments and other environmental and social issues affecting the company's business.
 This committee, the members of which are all independent directors, also oversees the company's overall health and safety practices, reinforcing our company's strong commitment to robust safety practices.
-Additionally, this committee oversees cybersecurity and other information technology risks and keeps abreast of technology advancements important to our businesses and other current events or developments that could impact our cybersecurity risk.
+Additionally, this committee events or developments that could impact our cybersecurity risk.
 Any risk oversight that does not fall within the responsibility of a particular committee remains with the full board.
 The committee Chairs periodically report to the full board regarding their respective committees' risk oversight roles.

-The board and its appropriate committees periodically review and evaluate the material risks we face, including short-term, intermediate-term and long-term risks of importance to our businesses, and prioritize their risk review based on likelihood of occurrence, magnitude of impact, immediacy and other factors deemed relevant by our board and its committees.
+The board and its appropriate committees periodically review and evaluate the material risks we face, including short-term, intermediate-term and longterm risks of importance to our businesses, and prioritize their risk review based on likelihood of occurrence, magnitude of impact, immediacy and other factors deemed relevant by our board and its committees.
 In addition, a review of what are believed to be Sempra's most material risks and mitigation strategies for these risks is presented by senior management to the full board annually.
 The board also reviews and monitors strategic, financial and operating plans and goals intended to support sustainable long-term growth, and each of our principal operating companies is responsible for identifying and moderating risk in a manner consistent with these plans and goals.
 The board fulfills its risk oversight function by, among other things, reviewing reports provided to the board and to appropriate board committees, discussing material risks and opportunities with management, engaging outside experts, selecting director candidates with diverse experience and qualifications, forming ad hoc committees to manage and oversee certain specific risks as needed, and staying informed about developments in our industry and other current events that may signal meaningful emerging risks or otherwise impact the company.
 Based on the foregoing, the board and its committees establish new or monitor and, as needed, amend existing risk oversight and control mechanisms, policies and practices.
-In addition, the company has a robust internal audit function that reports directly to the Audit Committee
+In addition, the company has a robust internal audit function that reports directly to the Audit Committee.